Mama's Boys: Formation

+Career

 Although their heroes Horslips mixed traditional music with hard rock, and the McManus brothers were top notch traditional musicians, Mama's Boys did not really go for the Celtic fusion sound, apart from the occasional fiddle solo by Pat, but went for a harder edged heavy metal sound.

 They recorded their first self-funded album Official Album (re-released in 1981 as Official Bootleg) in 1980 in only four hours.
 In 1981 they were invited to support Hawkwind on their UK tour.
 They recorded and self-financed their second album, entitled Plug It In in 1982, and achieved a hit single in Ireland with the most pop-oriented song on the album, "Needle in the Groove".

 The third album Turn It Up was released in 1983.
 The same year they toured with Thin Lizzy on that band's farewell tour, played at the Reading Rock Festival and signed a worldwide record deal with Jive Records.
 The first album released on Jive contained some songs previously released on early albums, but completely re-recorded with a few new songs.
 One of the new songs, a cover of Slade's "Mama Weer All Crazee Now" was released as a single and reached number 54 in the American chart.
 The video for the song got airplay on MTV and helped the band to become known in the US, which they then toured in 1984.
 Coincidentally, the American heavy metal band Quiet Riot also released their cover version of the song at the same time as Mama's Boys, but Quiet Riot's version gained more airplay.

 1985's Power and Passion album broke into the Billboard 200 chart in the US and the band toured in the US, Europe and Japan.
 During the European leg of the tour Tommy had a relapse of leukemia, which he had been treated for as a child, and a replacement drummer Jimmy DeGrasso was brought in to complete the tour.
 The recovering Tommy re-joined the tour in Ireland but had to be rushed back to hospital after another relapse.

 In 1987, former Airrace vocalist Keith Murrell was brought in after Rick Chase started having trouble with his vocal cords and they recorded the album Growing Up The Hard Way.
 Murrell left in 1988 to join Cliff Richard as a backing singer.
 Connor McKeon replaced Murrell in 1989, but this was short lived and he was replaced by Mike Wilson.

+In 1990, with the new vocalist, and under new management, they moved their base to the UK.
+The live album Live Tonite was released in 1991, and the band toured extensively in Europe.
+They released the album Relativity in 1992.